Texas-A-M-University-San-Antonio/lab6-template/README.md

 ### Step 3: Submit to Blackboard Assignment
 Once you have verified your submission on GitHub Classroom, copy the URL of your assignment repository and submit this GitHub repository link to Blackboard as confirmation that you are DONE.

-**InClass5_FirstName_LastName.java (Participation points):**
+**InClass6_FirstName_LastName.java (Participation points):**
 Full credit is awarded for completing and submitting the in-class exercise, regardless of output or minor errors.

-**Keep going!** By Lab 5, you’re advancing your skills and showing real growth in programming logic and problem-solving.
-You’ve moved beyond the basics—now is the time to challenge yourself, experiment, and refine your approach.
-Trust your abilities, keep practicing, and take pride in your progress.
-If you encounter obstacles, use them as opportunities to learn and improve.
-Each lab is a step forward in your journey to becoming a confident, independent programmer.
-Stay curious, keep asking questions, and celebrate how far you’ve come!
+**Excellent work!** You've reached Lab 6, and this assignment introduces you to the powerful world of random number generation with `Math.random()`.
+This lab challenges you to think mathematically about ranges, medians, and how to transform random values to fit specific requirements.
+Working with both integer and decimal medians will stretch your problem-solving skills and deepen your understanding of data types and calculations.
+Remember, every programmer has wrestled with mathematical logic—embrace the challenge, break down the problem step by step, and don't hesitate to test your code frequently.
+You're building the foundation for more advanced programming concepts!

-**Important:** Do NOT edit or tamper with any test files (such as Lab5Test.java or InClass5Test.java).
+**Important:** This lab template includes `InClass6_FirstName_LastName.java` with helpful comment guidance to get you started.
+Focus on completing both the in-class exercise and the main lab assignment.
+Do NOT edit or tamper with any test files if they appear in your repository.
 These files are used for autograding and checking your work.
-In future labs, if test files appear to be modified, you may be contacted to verify the integrity of your submission.